 What To Expect

 Catheterization may cause some discomfort during the procedure.
-A condom or Texas catheter does not cause much discomfort, because it is not inserted into the urethra, but indwelling catheters may cause some discomfort while in place.
+A condom or Texas catheter doesn't cause much discomfort.
+That's because it isn't inserted into the urethra.
+But indwelling catheters may cause some discomfort while in place.

 Why It Is Done

 Catheters can be used to treat severe incontinence that cannot be managed with medicines or surgery.

 How Well It Works

 Catheters don't cure incontinence.
 They allow you or a caregiver to manage incontinence.
 These devices work well.
 But some men find catheters uncomfortable or painful, so they stop using them.